Tattoo Artist

 How long would a white one typically last in this spot?

-Asked by Sarah about 12 years ago
+Asked by Sarah almost 13 years ago

 About as long as it takes for the tattoo artist to ink it.
 White tattoos are a fad, and once the redness from the skin goes away from the tattooing process, you'll immediately find that you wasted your money on a white tattoo.
 Tattoos on the inside of the finger, on average, last 6 months to a year.
 When you combine a white tattoo on the inside of a finger, you are basically handing a tattoo artist money to cause you pain for no reason whatsoever.